jinapark2150/Portfolio/README.md

 * **Key Responsibilities**:
   + Developed and implemented R scripts to analyze data, including checking normality, assessing homogeneity of variances, conducting one-way ANOVA tests, and employing visualizations such as normal QQ plots and residual vs. predicted graphs.
   + Translated outcomes of each technique into comprehensive presentation slides for effective communication.
-* **Technologies Used**: Normality checks, homogeneity assessments, one-way ANOVA tests, normal QQ plot graphs, residual vs. predicted graphs, and Tukey's HSD test.
+* **Techniques**: Normality checks, homogeneity assessments, one-way ANOVA tests, normal QQ plot graphs, residual vs. predicted graphs, and Tukey's HSD test.
 * **Conclusions**:
   + Identified Type 4 as the most effective concrete aggregate with the least moisture absorption.
   + Found that Types 3 and 5 are not suitable alternatives due to significant differences.